PART VII — Modernization and the Technological Age (1980 – 2025)

 • The NDRA advanced autonomous and maritime-systems technologies for Arctic survey, navigation, and environmental monitoring.

-• Memorial University’s Ocean Observatory Labrador became the largest cold-water research installation in the world.
+• Memorial University’s Ocean Observatory Labrador became one of the largest cold-water research installations in the world.

 These initiatives elevated Newfoundland to a northern technological power, exporting expertise in robotics, marine engineering, and AI-integrated infrastructure.